Islamic Research Institute

-The Islamic Research Institute (IRI) was formerly a research division of the Government of Pakistan.
-It was founded in 1960 as a result of a constitutional requirement.
-In 1980, it became the research institute of the recently founded International Islamic University, Islamabad.
+The Islamic Research Institute (IRI) is a religious research institute affiliated with the International Islamic University in Islamabad.
+It was initially a research division of the Government of Pakistan, founded in 1960 as a result of a constitutional requirement.
+In 1980, it became the research institute of the then newly founded Islamic University, Islamabad.
 The Institute remained a section of the University when it acquired its new charter as International Islamic University in 1985.

 In order to help Pakistani society and the Muslim Ummah live in accordance with Islamic principles, the Institute's main goals are to develop the research methods for research in the different fields of Islamic learning, identify current issues, and study and interpret Islamic teachings in light of modern intellectual and scientific advancement.